murgiad/nginx-proxy/README.md

 ### Usage

-Start any containers you want proxied with an env var `VIRTUAL_HOST=subdomain.youdomain.com`
+Start any container you want proxied with an env var `VIRTUAL_HOST=subdomain.youdomain.com`

     $ docker run -e VIRTUAL_HOST=foo.bar.com -e LOAD_BALANCER_LEAST_CONN -e LOAD_BALANCER_IP_HASH -e MARK_BACKUP_AFTER=2...

-Is not mandatory to assign a value to LOAD_BALANCER_LEAST_CONN and LOAD_BALANCER_IP_HASH.
+It's not mandatory to assign a value to LOAD_BALANCER_LEAST_CONN and LOAD_BALANCER_IP_HASH.
-The only precence is sufficient to activate the options;
+The only precence is sufficient to activate the option;

 The env MARK_BACKUP_AFTER must be initialized with a numeric value.
 This numeric value specify after how many container they are marked as backup.